Evolinc/Evolinc-II/README.md

 [![Docker Automated build](https://img.shields.io/docker/automated/evolinc/evolinc-ii.svg)](https://hub.docker.com/r/evolinc/evolinc-ii/)
 [![Release](https://shields.beevelop.com/github/release/Evolinc/Evolinc-II.svg?style=flat-square)](https://github.com/Evolinc/Evolinc-II/releases)

-# EVOLINC-II 1.2
+# EVOLINC-II 2.0
 Evolinc-II pipeline is designed to perform a series of comparative genomic and transcriptomic analyses across an evolutionary timescale of the user’s choosing and on any number (1-1000s) of query lincRNAs.
+Please see our chapter in Plant Comparative Genomics for a detailed explanation on how to use Evolinc-II in your research (https://link.springer.com/protocol/10.1007/978-1-0716-2429-6_3).

 Evolinc-II minimally requires the following input data: